You can feel good giving kids this healthier version of a certain cereal snack mix

 This lip-smacking snack mix is a great way to open kids up to the savory realm in the kitchen.
 The recipe is a riff on the packaged cereal party mix they may be familiar with, but it’s a more nourishing, satisfying take made with olive oil, whole grain ingredients, and more protein-packed nuts, seeds and beans.

-There is so much children can participate in to make it, from measuring and mixing the seasonings (encourage them to explore the aroma and taste of each and then taste them together) to tossing together the cereal, nuts, crispy chick peas and pita chips together (let them determine the proportions of each or swap in other nuts and seeds).
+There is so much children can participate in to make it, from measuring and mixing the seasonings (encourage them to explore the aroma and taste of each and then taste them together) to tossing together the cereal, nuts, crispy chickpeas and pita chips together (let them determine the proportions of each or swap in other nuts and seeds).

 They can help spread the mixture onto the pan and observe how it changes in the oven and the aroma fills the room.
 I am sure kids will relish the experience of making this — but the part they will surely enjoy most, is when they get to dig in.